ladybug-tools/spider-covid-19-viz-3d/README.md

 ### [Issue #5 Expressions of hope]( https://github.com/ladybug-tools/spider-covid-19-viz-3d/issues/5 )

 > @loleg I'm not sure how best to describe this, but what I wish for in an interactive viz like this, is the ability to discover what's hot and happening "out there".
 For example, the home page of gitter.im has more or less live messages from around the world.
 I wonder if we could show positive tweets and expressions of hope and gratitude for the courage of health workers around the world.

+New version uses the dky box to post hopeful messages

+Zoom out then rotate.
+Trying to read the messages is a little guessing game.

+The text is huge and leaves much white space.
+This is so you are not totally distracted while looking at the data.

 ### Generally